How Long Does Botox Take to Work?

 When Botox is injected by someone without proper training, the risks go up.
 You could end up with uneven results, drooping eyelids or brows, or a “frozen” look that doesn’t feel natural.
 In rare cases, poor technique can even affect nearby muscles or cause unwanted side effects.

-An experienced injector knows how to customize your treatment based on your unique facial structure, expressions, and goals.
+An experienced Botox injector knows how to customize your treatment based on your unique facial structure, expressions, and goals.
 They’ll also know how to avoid complications and give you results that look smooth, balanced, and natural.

 So while many providers can legally offer Botox, trusting your face to a skilled specialist makes a big difference in both safety and satisfaction.